 If you are interested in purchasing a sound bar to improve the sound quality, here is a link to Amazon’s range of sound bars from USA or UK or Australia.
 Disclosure: If you buy through these Amazon links Geoff receives a small commission from each sale.

 While these work work well, you may not to do buy something extra for your new flat screen TV, so take my advice and try to check out the sound before you purchase.
 This is especially important if you are buying a small size TV.
 Small flat screen TVs are particularly prone to poor sound.

 If you only want to watch TV, then you don’t need all the features that are often packaged with the higher end flat screen TVs.
 Some of the features often included (in the price) are:

 - 3D: some DVDs and TV broadcasts feature various forms of a simulated three dimensional picture.
 All 3D screens require special glasses to watch the 3D.
 All 3D screens also show 2D pictures without having to use glasses.

-- USB: Many flat screen TVs now have a USB port which allows you to view photos or videos directly from a USB memory stick.
+- USB: Most flat screen TVs now have a USB port which allows you to view photos or videos directly from a USB memory stick.

 What are you waiting for?

 OK, you know what size flat screen TV fits your situation.
 You know what connections you need your new flat screen TV to have.
 You know what features you want or don’t need.
 So go for it.
 Go visit to a few shops and look at all the flat screen TVs of the size you want.
 Most stores have special deals, so see if you can find a good deal for a flat screen TV that meets your requirements.
 Beware of very bright and colourful screens.
 Many retailers turn the colour up to make the picture look better.
 If you can, ask the sales person to turn the colour down so the skin tones are natural and not too orange.
 Then compare the picture of the ones that meet your criteria and are a good deal.